Judge40/BetterMobGriefingGameRule/README.md

     - Whether the Enderman can pick up and/or place blocks.
  - Ghast
     - Whether the Ghast's fireball can destroy blocks.
+    - Whether the Ghast's fireball can set blocks on fire.
+ - PigZombie
+    - Whether the PigZombie can destroy wooden doors.
+ - Rabbit
+    - Whether the rabbit can eat carrot crops.
  - Sheep
     - Whether the Sheep eating grass damages the grass.
  - Silverfish
-    - Whether the Silverfish egg hatching can destroy the block.
+    - Whether the Silverfish egg can hatch and destroy the block.
+ - Villager
+    - Whether the Villager can harvest crops.
+    - Whether the Villager can pick up loot from the ground.
  - Wither
     - Whether the Wither's spawn explosion can destroy blocks.
     - Whether the Wither's attacks can destroy blocks.